Pros and Cons of Living in Germany

 What do expats in Germany appreciate most about the local culture?

 "I have type 1 diabetes and I was absolutely blown away by how amazing it was.
 I cannot say enough about this.
 My wife and I also did in-vitro fertilization, pregnancy and post-natal experience and it cost us 100 euros for the whole thing - with great results.
-I appreciated the emphasis on recycling, public transport was efficient (we didn't need cars), everything was in walking distance for us, and it was easy to navigate everything in English," remarked another expat in Hannover.
+I appreciated the emphasis on recycling, public transport was efficient (we didn't need cars), everything was in walking distance for us, and it was easy to navigate everything in English," remarked another in Hannover.

 "People's manners in Germany, which sometimes lack of politeness are challenging.
 Spoiled children: thank you low birth rate.
 The Arbeitszeugnis: an arbitrary and understated work assessment.
 The cash culture when you are used to credit cards.
 Thriftiness aka Lidl Kultur, the backlash of a cheap cost of living certainly and Calvinist rests.
 Culture of suing instead of negotiating and being flexible.
 This I-work-therefore-I-neglect-my-child as a mother aka Rabenmutter attitude.
 The way German press see foreign countries.
 It is mostly hard to deepen any friendships, keep any contacts at long term.
-You have the impression people do not like answering e-mails," explained one expat living in Frankfurt.
+You have the impression people do not like answering e-mails," remarked another in Frankfurt.